GOVERNMENT & EDUCATION

 Law Enforcement Agency Eliminates Exposure to Blood

-Potential hazards to a county correctional officer range from exposure to life-threatening diseases transmitted via body fluids, creating hospital/treatment cost, lost time from work, and shift work coverage expenses.
+A county correctional officer being exposed to life-threatening diseases, transmitted via body fluids, can create excessive hospital/treatment costs, lost time from work, and shift work coverage expenses.

 LineDrive met with the sheriff’s department to discuss the situations in which protection is needed.
 Cell extractions often occur under duress, resulting in officer exposure to potentially infectious bodily fluids and blood borne pathogens.
 LineDrive recommended the DuPont Tyvek 2000 QC127T.
 The Tyvek 2000 suits meets ASTM F1670 and ASTM F1671 tests, offering protection for blood borne pathogens.